Chris1nexus/gcn_vs_cnn/README.md

 - lib/models contains the networks used in the experiments
 - lib contains all training procedures

+Furthermore, a jupyter notebook (gcn_vs_cnn_experiments.ipynb) is available in the top level folder to readily test and run experiments also on colab environments.
+Slides of the presentation are also made available in pdf format in the top level folder.

 ### 1.1

 * CNN experiment